Content Medically Reviewed by:

 Breaking the Cycle

 Forgiveness is freeing, and you deserve to be free and forgive yourself.
-Everyone in recovery has dealt with guilt and shame and understanding the two are important in recovery.
-The importance of these two emotions centers in the discomfort they lend, which motivates us to adhere to the value system to which we prescribe.
+Everyone in recovery has dealt with guilt and shame, and understanding the two is important in recovery.
+The importance of these two emotions centers on the discomfort they lend, which motivates us to adhere to the value system to which we prescribe.